Colin McCahon: War years

-At the beginning of World War II, McCahon had initially tried to enlist for military service after deciding that the defeat of fascism was a global necessity – even from his pacifist standpoint.
+At the beginning of World War II, McCahon had initially tried to enlist for military service after deciding that the defeat of fascism was a global necessity, even from his pacifist standpoint.
 He was rejected from active service due to an enlarged heart.

 In September 1940 and November 1943, he was guest exhibitor with The Group show in Christchurch.
 He became a member of The Group in 1947 and contributed work regularly until its demise in 1977.
 During 1944, McCahon collaborated with his wife producing watercolours collectively called Pictures for Children.
 In 1940, he had a small exhibit in Wellington and produced his first commissioned work, Otago Peninsula.

 Between 1940 and 1950, McCahon was commissioned by the Department of Education to produce an illustration for the New Zealand School Journal.
 This illustration is now held at the Archives New Zealand.

-Later, leaving his family at home, he traveled around the South Island for seasonal work, which subsequently led to his artwork reflecting the places where he traveled, particularly the Nelson region.
+Later, leaving his family at home, he travelled around the South Island for seasonal work, which subsequently led to his artwork reflecting the places where he travelled, particularly the Nelson region.

-McCahon’s first mature works, religious paintings and symbolic landscapes, such as The Angel of the Annunciation, Takaka: Night and Day, and The Promised Land, were produced in the years immediately after the war.
+McCahon's first mature works, religious paintings and symbolic landscapes, such as The Angel of the Annunciation, Takaka: Night and Day, and The Promised Land, were produced in the years immediately after the war.
 During this time, a notable portrait of McCahon was painted by Doris Lusk.